-Emergency puncture repair, where the emergency puncture repair kit (TMK - Temporary Mobility Kit) is used to seal a puncture and check and adjust the tyre pressure (p.
-433).
+The emergency puncture repair kit, Temporary Mobility Kit (TMK), is used to seal a puncture and check and adjust the tyre pressure (p.
+439).

 The emergency puncture repair kit (p.
-348) consists of a compressor and a bottle of sealant.
+354) consists of a compressor and a bottle of seal-ant.
 The sealing works as a temporary repair.
 The sealing fluid bottle must be replaced before its expiration date and after use.
 The sealing fluid effectively seals tyres punctured in the tread.